Tarlab/energiatili/README.md

-Under the directory specified (see https://docs.rs/dirs/2.0.2/dirs/fn.config_dir.html, or just run one of the binaries and the error message should ead the way), add file called `energiatili.toml` with following kind of config:
+Under the directory specified (see https://docs.rs/dirs/2.0.2/dirs/fn.config_dir.html, or just run one of the binaries and the error message should lead the way), add file called `energiatili.toml` with following kind of config:

 ```toml